matteoferla/NSP3-macrodomain/README.md

 atom positions were merged.
 * hits with the closest atoms farther than 5 Å were rejected

+## To do

+Michelanglo works with known warheads, therefore mac-x0570 fails.
+Fixing now.

 ## Ribo-ADP
 The native product is present in several structures.